Some posts contain compensated links. Please read this disclaimer for more info.

-Croatia is seriously hot on the travel radar these days, and with very good reason indeed.
+Croatia is seriously hot on the travel radar, and with excellent reason indeed.
 Aside from popular Dubrovnik, the Adriatic coastline is teeming with fantastic beaches to enjoy, no matter who you’re traveling with, when you’re going, and what you’re going for.

 Now, do you prefer sand or pebbles?

-If you’re looking for the fun sandy beaches in Croatia, perfect for a family day out, check out these choices; there’s sure to be a beach to suit your needs, and put simply, all of them are blindingly beautiful too.
+If you’re looking for the fun sand beaches in Croatia, perfect for a family day out, check out our selection of the best sandy beaches in Croatia below.
+There’s sure to be a beach to suit your needs, and put simply, all of them are blindingly beautiful, too.

 Situated on the beautiful island of Rab, just off the north coast of the mainland, you will find Lopar Beach.
-This is a popular choice, especially during the peak summer months in July and August, when you will find crowds in abundance.
+This is a popular sand beach in Croatia, especially during the peak summer months in July and August, when you will find crowds in abundance.
 This shouldn’t put you off, as provided you get there early enough, you will find your spot on the fine, white sand.

 How do you get there?
-You need to get the ferry obviously, and the easiest way to do that is to head to Jablanac and take the ferry over to Misnjak; this route takes around 15 minutes, but you can also get ferry connections from Jablanac, Rijeka, or Baska.
+It would be best if you got the ferry, obviously, and the easiest way to do that is to head to Jablanac and take the ferry over to Misnjak.
+This route takes around 15 minutes, but you can also get ferry connections from Jablanac, Rijeka, or Baska.

 Bačvice Beach, Split

 Found right in Split’s city center is one of Croatia’s most well-known beaches, Bačvice Beach.
 There is something for everyone at this amazing beach.
 Bačvice is known for relaxing swimming conditions and plenty of watersports to keep you busy all day long.